ORNL-Fusion/Pellets/README.md

 PELLET uses 0D ablation models to calculate the pellet ablation rate, and can track the pellet path up to 3D.

+> [!NOTE]
+> Active development of the PELLET code to include drift terms has moved to the branch `feature/include-gradb-drifts`

 ## STRUCTURE

 ```